OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 #### Importing Material Components.

-We will create a `material.module.ts` in the `src/app folder` where we will import all the modules from `Angular Material` we are going to make use of in our application.
+We already have a `material.module.ts` in the `src/app folder` where we will import all the modules from `Angular Material` we are going to make use of in our application.
 Import the `MatSidenavModule` into created file.
 The content of of `material.module.ts` must be like:
 ```ts
 import {NgModule} from '@angular/core'